kayaleitner/FPGA_MNIST/README.md

 ![Python-Package CI Badge](https://github.com/marbleton/FPGA_MNIST/workflows/Python/badge.svg)
 ![Python-Package CI Badge](https://github.com/marbleton/FPGA_MNIST/workflows/VHDL%20Testbenches/badge.svg)

 This is a university project at TU Vienna to create a neural network hardware accelerator with an FPGA.
 The network is designed and trained using _Pytorch_ and _Keras_ in Python.
 Using _Xilinx Vivado_ the Neural Network is implemented on _Digilent Zedboard_ featuring a Zynq-7000 ARM/FPGA SoC.
 For easy using of the webapp a the FPGA can be controlled via a Webinterface based on Python Flask.
+For more details see the [Specification Document](tex/specification/specification.pdf)

 Authors
 ----------------

 Baischer Lukas, Leitner Anton, Kulnik Benjamin, Marschner Stefan

 Project Structure
 ----------------